-Apple has been improving its Notes app each year, and this time around one of the main updates is the ability to scan documents within the app in iOS 11.
+Apple has been improving its Notes app each year, and the ability to scan documents within the app in iOS is better than ever.
 Follow along after the break for a look at how this useful feature works.

-Apple has done a nice job implementing document scanning seamlessly into Notes, and from my testing so far, it works well and is quick and easy to use.
+Apple has done a nice job implementing document scanning seamlessly into Notes.
+It works well and is quick and easy to use.
 I love having my scans synchronized across all of my Apple devices and it’s super fast to share scans with or without marking them up.

 - Open a new or existing note

-- Tap the + icon and tap Scan Documents
+- Tap the camera icon and tap Scan Documents

 - Place your document in the camera’s view

-- Use the shutter button or one of the volume buttons to capture the scan
+- You can use the auto-capture option by bringing your doc into the viewfinder or use the shutter button or one of the volume buttons to capture the scan

 - If needed, adjust the corners of the scan by dragging, then tap Keep Scan

 You can also edit your documents after you’ve scanned them.
-Tap on your scanned docs to bring up the editing toolbar to add more pages, change the filter, rotate, and crop.
+Tap on your scanned docs to bring up the editing toolbar (at the bottom of your screen, shown in the third image above) to add more pages, change the filter, rotate, and crop.

-Tapping the share button from within the scanned docs will allow you to markup, markup as PDF, print, copy, and share.
-Check out our how to guide for more help getting the most out of your Apple devices.
-You might also like:
+Tapping the share button (top right corner) from within the scanned docs will allow you to markup, markup as PDF, print, copy, and share.

 FTC: We use income earning auto affiliate links.
 More.